Let’s Find Your New Home

 Yes, all bills are included in the rent – utilities, superfast broadband for streaming, communal cleaner and council tax* – subject to any change in council tax banding for the property.

 Our move in process is simple and straightforward.
 Referencing and tenancy admin usually take a few days depending on how quickly you can complete the application form, upload your supporting documents and get responses from your references.
+Referencing usually takes a minimum of 1 week.

 We will undertake a credit check, an employment/accountants reference and current Landlord reference (if applicable).
 You will be emailed an online form to complete and then our referencing partners take over and will support you through the process.
 By law, we also have to complete a Right To Rent check.